All Episodes

 I didn't even know I was doing it until I was told that I did it.

-In fact, I was doing the copying when I was eating a gallon of chippy nut ice cream from Brears.
+In fact, I was doing the copying when I was eating a gallon of chippy nut ice cream from Breyers.

-I mean, the things these people have been allowed to get away with uh as excuses.
+I mean, the things these people have been allowed to get away with as excuses.

-Former ambassador, Joseph Wilson asked a federal judge yesterday not to force him to testify in the TIA Lee case, uh, an accused Scooter Libby of trying to harass him on the witness death.
+Former ambassador Joseph Wilson asked a federal judge yesterday not to force him to testify in the CIA leak case and accused Scooter Libby of trying to harass him on the witness stand.

 What a wimp.